Counters

 Guard Dash is also back in this game, but because of the triple thrust finisher and the nerf of leaping thrust, it barely sees any use.

-Even when you want to use it as a gap closer, like in some older games, you know have better options, as you can perform a leaping thrust out of neutral, by pressing both poke buttons at the same time.
-And most of the time this distance is enough, making it a better option because you deal damage and it's faster than doing a guard dash into a leaping thrust.
+Even when you want to use it as a gap closer (like you do in up some older games) you now have better options, as you can perform a leaping thrust out of neutral, by pressing both poke buttons at the same time.
+Most of the time (thanks to the august balance patch) this distance is more than enough, making you deal damage and not lose stamina for max migh on top of closing the distance.